rainjs/rainjs/doc/source/server/error_pages.rst

 View Data
 .........

 Each view receives a data context which contains information about the error.
-The Handlebars templating engine is used to display this data in the view.
+The Handlebars template engine is used to display this data in the view.
 The context contains the following data fields:

 #. statusCode: the http status code of the error